 In this article, we consider a three-layer multi-channel and multi-echelon supply chain in which a single manufacturer occupies the first echelon stage, second stages are occupied by multi distributors and third stages are also occupied by multi-retailers (Fig.1).
-Firstly, the manufacturer delivers a fixed lot of a single item to the j^{th} ($j = 12 \dots n$) distributors and j^{th} distributors also provide a single item to the $ij^{\text{th}}(i = 123 \dots n_j)$, ($j = 12 \dots n$) retailers, where each retailer is associated with to a certain distributor.
-The total demand all retailers of single item is fulfilled by all distributors obey the EOQ conveyance policy.
+Firstly, the manufacturer delivers a fixed lot of a single item to the $j^{th}$ (j = 12 ... n) distributors and $j^{th}$ distributors also provide a single item to the $ij^{th}(i = 123 ... n_j)$ , (j = 12 ... n) retailers, where each retailer is associated with to a certain distributor.
+The total demand all retailers of single item is fulfilled by all distributors and the total demand of all distributors' is fulfilled by the single manufacturer.
+Manufacturers and distributors obey the EOQ conveyance policy.
 The finite replenishment time for retailers must be equally applicable for all distributors as well as manufacturers, therefore we will find replenishment time only for retailers.